skamalj/copilot-supreme/README.md

 This VSCode extension provides AI-assisted code suggestions based on user comments in supported programming languages.

-Two reasons why this is created:
-- This provides a pay-as-you-go option, rather than monthly payments for various copilots.
-- You have flexibility to use any chat model from any provider — supports 5 providers as of today.

 ## Features

+- **You Choose LLM Model:** You have flexibility to use any chat model from any provider — supports 5 providers as of today - OpenAI, AWS Bedrock, Google GenAI, Azure , Anthropic.
 - **Language Support:** Any language you can use in VSCode.
 - **AI Suggestions:** Fetches code suggestions based on user-defined questions in comments.
 - **Multi-line Comment Handling:** Supports multi-line comments with customizable start and end tokens.
-- **Dynamic Suggestions:** If a user modifies a comment, they can navigate to the last line of the comment and press Enter to fetch updated code suggestions.
 - **Provider and Model Overriding:** Users can specify a different AI provider or model by including `provider=` and `model=` in their comments.
-- **Include File Content in Queries:** Users can reference and include code from external files in their AI queries, useful for test cases or including function definitions.
+- **Include File Content in Queries:** Users can reference and include content from other files in their queries, useful for test cases creation ot code conversion or creating Readme -- See Ex. below.

-## Supported AI Providers

-This extension supports multiple AI providers.
-Configure settings to specify default models and authentication:
-- OpenAI
-- AWS (Bedrock)
-- Azure
-- Google GenAI (Vertex not supported yet)
-- Anthropic
+- **Bonus** This provides a pay-as-you-go option, rather than monthly payments for various copilots.

 ## Usage

 1. **Activate the Extension:**
-   - After installing the extension, you can activate it manually by running the command:
+   - After installing the extension, you can activate it manually by running the command (Optional, this is place holder for future):
      ```
      Copilot Supreme: Activate
      ```